An introduction to remote work from a remote company

 - Document processes publicly: to work as a unified team, we need to be able to be on the same page regardless of where in the world we are.
 A lot of our processes are documented publicly in this Team Manual, and anybody can take a look at how we work, what tools we use, etc. and understand if our way of working can work for them.

 - Trust co-workers and be flexible: nobody at Hotjar controls or monitors our working hours, except for ourselves.
 Our leadership team trusts each one of us to get our work done by the due dates we set with our teams.

-- Establish a rough structure for the work week: although Hotjar doesn’t micro-manage each employee’s time, we do have rough guidelines for where we focus our energy each day of the week.
+- Establish a rough structure for the work week: although Hotjar doesn’t micro-manage each remote employee’s time, we do have rough guidelines for where we focus our energy each day of the week.
 For example, we have ‘core hours’ between 2pm and 5pm CET where we should aim to be available, while Friday is our ‘demo’ day where we all come together for an hour and share what’s been shipped and accomplished during the week.
 Having this structure in place allows teams across different continents to align their efforts and stay focused.

 - Regular retreats in interesting places: we love technology, but nothing can replace a real, live human interaction for building rapport.
 That’s why we get together twice a year for in-person meetups places (check out our most recent meetup videos from Malta and Tenerife).

 - Include virtual team-building activities: when we’re not running off to exotic locations, we engage in virtual team-building activities, which vary from one team to the next.
 One example is our ‘bonfire’ meetings, which you’ll read about next.

 The ‘bonfire’ meeting that gave birth to this blog post